sainturb/waa-august-2022-final-project/README.md

 *   All delete operations should be a soft deletion.
 * Log all user activities on the system.
 	* Optional: Log data before/after for update operations.
-* Limit login attempts.
+* ✅ (Completed) Limit login attempts.
 If a user try to login with an invalid password more than 5 times, the system will lock the user and make it unable to login for 15 minutes.

 #### OTP